 We calculate LPI at 3 different levels: Game LPI, Cognitive Area LPI, and overall Cognitive LPI.

 Game LPI is determined by examining score distributions for each game across a wide range of members.
 An LPI value is then assigned to each game score.
 Once these LPI values are set for a particular game, members will start receiving a Game LPI when they play that game.
 We readjust your Game LPI each time you play by looking at how well you scored that round, and how that compares to your previous scores for that game.
+We look at all your recent scores, not just your best score or your last score.

 Cognitive Area LPI